Creating Your Plan of Study

 Be aware of course prerequisites (we expect that you will follow those listed) and be aware of the sequence of courses.
 For example, Corporate Financial Reporting is a prerequisite for Managerial Finance, and Managerial Finance is the prerequisite for all finance electives.
 Alert an advisor if you have a particular area of interest, so that we may suggest the most efficient path.

 We suggest a balance of quantitative work with less quantitative courses each semester.
-For example, Data & Decisions works well with Marketing Management or Management in Organizations.
+For example, Business Analytics works well with Marketing Management or Management in Organizations.
 Similar courses serve as a complement to Corporate Financial Reporting.

 Find out when the required core courses are offered in your area, then use the Plan of Study (see box at top of page) to help in considering the sequence to follow in completing core courses, and the time frame to complete the program.

-The MBA-PM Program affords students the opportunity to select the electives that fit their professional goals and objectives.
-MBA-PM students are not required to have a concentration.
+The Professional MBA Program provides students with the opportunity to select the electives that fit their professional goals and objectives.
+PMBA students are not required to have a concentration.

-Option to Focus—Some MBA-PM students select their electives in one particular area to develop a “concentration.”
+Option to Focus—Some Professional MBA students select their electives in one particular area to develop a “concentration.”
 Concentrations are not declared, nor are they listed on diplomas or transcripts.
 Twelve hours (not including the core course) from one department constitutes an informal concentration.
 Concentrations may be reflected on your resume.

-Option to Diversify—MBA-PM students may choose to develop a diversified portfolio of knowledge and skills by choosing electives from several different areas of study.
+Option to Diversify—Professional MBA students may choose to develop a diversified portfolio of knowledge and skills by choosing electives from several different areas of study.

 - Sample Plan of Study